 Birks’ earliest production included hollowware and flatware in a few English patterns such as Old English and Fiddle.
 In 1907 Birks acquired the Gorham Company of Canada and with it the exclusive rights to manufacture and sell several of Gorham’s patterns in Canada such as Chantilly and Pompadour.
 Birks acquired several more designs from Gorham and other manufacturers later in the century and also designed a few of their own patterns like Tudor and Laurentian.
 Birks manufactured their own flatware and some of their hollowware in their factory in Montreal up until the early 1990s when the factory was closed and production was moved offshore.
 In the early part of the century the factory employed nearly 300 people.
 Some of hollowware was purchased from manufacturers in the UK and the US and sold under the Birks label.

-Birks earliest silver mark (1879-1897) was a retailer’s stamp of H.B. & Co. added to the pseudo marks of Hendery & Leslie.
+Birks Sterling marks varied throughout the years which helps us to date their pieces.
+The earliest Birks silver mark (1879-1897) was a retailer’s stamp of H.B. & Co. added to the pseudo marks of Hendery & Leslie (at this point Hendery & Leslie manufactured Birks silver).
 Their second mark was introduced when Birks bought out Hendery & Leslie in 1897 and became manufacturers themselves.
-It included Birks along with the same pseudo marks previously used by Hendry and Leslie: a lion rampant, a sovereign’s head and a date letter.
+It included Birks along with the same pseudo marks previously used by Hendery and Leslie: a lion rampant, a sovereign’s head and a date letter.

 From 1903 until approximately 1930 Birks sterling hollowware and flatware was marked either with Birks Sterling in the font shown below with serifs or with Birks in a rectangular outline followed by Sterling.

-Birks modern production is marked with Birks Sterling above a lion rampant.
+Birks late 20th century pieces were marked with Birks Sterling and a lion rampant.